 If you have an issue with an implant-supported restoration that becomes damaged or worn-out, this does not usually count as a dental emergency.

 For example, while a chipped crown would be a dental emergency if it was on a real tooth because the underlying natural enamel could become damaged and infected, a chipped implant-supported crown is not an emergency.
 This is because it is not protecting any underlying enamel, and you won’t experience any additional complications if it’s not treated right away.

 Of course, that doesn’t mean you can’t get help if your implant-supported restoration has been damaged.
 A damaged restoration can make it harder to chew and speak, and negatively affect your appearance.
 You should still contact the team at Poulos & Somers to get help as soon as you can.

 The Office Of Poulos & Somers Is Open For All Appointments In Denver – Get Help!

 We recently re-opened our doors to all patients.
-If you are having an issue with your implant or implant-supported restoration in The Golden Triangle, Capitol Hill, or anywhere else in Downtown Denver, we’re here to help.
+If you are having an issue with your implant or implant-supported restoration in Denver, The Golden Triangle, Capitol Hill, or anywhere else in Downtown Denver, we’re here to help.

 Our doctors are taking every step we can to keep you safe and provide you with the treatment you need.
 You can read more about our precautions, or contact us online or at (303) 832-4867 to schedule your next consultation right away.